 While I don't cook enough to see a huge difference in my eating habits, I do exercise regularly, something I can confirm is definitely a keystone habit for me.
 Pinpointing how exercise affects me has helped me figure out the clues that point to a keystone habit, so I can identify others.

 At first I wasn't exercising every day, but I noticed patterns that correlated to the days I did exercise, and the days I didn't.

 The biggest difference was my mood.
 I felt good after doing a workout, as if I'd accomplished something important.
 I felt like I'd started my day off well, and I felt good about facing everything else I needed to do that day.

 I also noticed it was easier to eat a healthy breakfast after I'd exercised.
 Planning a healthy breakfast ahead of time didn’t stop me grabbing something more convenient and less healthy on days I didn’t workout.
 But the workout made me _want _the healthy breakfast I’d planned.

 The great thing about these effects is that I didn't have to try hard to be in a good mood, or to improve my breakfast choices.
 They just happened.
 I'd found a cascading effect on my behavior that seemed to correlate with the days I started with a workout.

-When I realised what made it obvious that exercise was a keystone habit, I was able to look for clues of other keystone habits in my life.
+When I realized what made it obvious that exercise was a keystone habit, I was able to look for clues of other keystone habits in my life.
 The other major one I've found so far is getting up early.
 Getting up early sets me up for a great day.
 My mood tends to be better, and I usually get more done during the day, even if I don't start work any earlier than normal.